shyammarjit/EEG-Emotion-Recognition/README.md

 </table>
 </div>

-## Citation
+## ✏️ Citation
-If you use this code in your research, please kindly cite the following papers
+If you think this project is helpful, please feel free to leave a star⭐️ and cite our paper:

 ```bash
 @INPROCEEDINGS{shyam2021eeg,